wzx140/welding_prediction/README.md

 > For more information, you can read [official document](https://www.tensorflow.org/guide/debugger)

 ### MORE
-- CNN model's accuracy is about 0.95
+- CNN model's test accuracy is more than 0.96 and train accuracy is more than 0.99
 - see the [demo](./demo.ipynb)
-- we implement more model like [DTW](./other/DTW.ipynb), [MDS](./other/MDS.ipynb) etc. to classify our data.
+- we implement more model like [DTW](./other/DTW.ipynb) and [MDS](./other/MDS.ipynb), [MDS](./other/MDS.ipynb) etc. to classify our data.